 - a.
-CONTRACTOR shall ensure that all client medical records include an assessment of each client's need for mental health services. - CONTRACTOR shall utilize the seven (7) uniform assessment domains, include other required elements, and document the assessment in the client's medical record. - c.
-For clients aged six (6) through twenty (20), the Child and Adolescent Needs and Strengths (CANS), and for clients aged three (3) through eighteen (18), the Pediatric Symptom Checklist-35 (PSC-35) tools are required at intake, every six (6) months during treatment, and at discharge. - d.
-The time period for providers to complete an initial assessment and subsequent assessments for SMHS are up to clinical discretion of COUNTY; however, CONTRACTORs shall complete assessments within a reasonable time frame and in accordance with generally accepted standards of practice (within ninety (90) days of the assignment to the provider, unless there is documentation of any issues that prove to be a barrier to completion (i.e., acuity, homelessness, difficulty with engagement).
+CONTRACTOR shall ensure that all client medical records include an assessment of each client's need for mental health services. - b.
+CONTRACTOR shall utilize the seven (7) uniform assessment domains and include other required elements and document the assessment in the client's medical record. - c.
+For clients aged six (6) through twenty (20), CANS-50, and for clients aged three (3) through eighteen (18), PSC-35 tools are required at intake, every six (6) months during treatment, and at discharge. - d.
+The time period for providers to complete an initial assessment and subsequent assessments for SMHS are up to clinical discretion of COUNTY; however, CONTRACTOR's providers shall complete assessments within a reasonable time frame and in accordance with generally accepted standards of practice. - e.
+The time period for providers to complete an initial assessment and subsequent assessments for SMHS are up to clinical discretion of COUNTY; however, CONTRACTORs shall complete assessments within a reasonable time frame and in accordance with generally accepted standards of practice (within ninety (90) days of the assignment to the provider, unless there are documentation of any issues that prove to be a barrier to completion (i.e., acuity, homelessness, difficulty with engagement).